makman568/algofun/pq/traffic/consensus_traffic.md

 -   **Observed Obsolete Votes:** (midpoint of 337-901) = 619 messages
 -   **Empirical Total Seen (Core + Obsolete):** 458 + 619 = **1077 messages**

 This empirically observed total of **~1077 messages** aligns remarkably well with the **Total Theoretical Generated** across the network (approx. 607 core + 477 pipelined = **1084 messages**).
-This strong correlation validates our entire model: the `obsolete_votes` seen by a leading-edge node represent the "missing" theoretical votes (including the pipelined Next votes) that are generated but not needed for its own immediate quorum, confirming its position at the forefront of consensus processing.
+This strong correlation supports our entire model: the `obsolete_votes` seen by a leading-edge node represent the "missing" theoretical votes (including the pipelined Next votes) that are generated but not needed for its own immediate quorum, consistent with its position at the forefront of consensus processing.

 ---
 # Part IV: Summary and Implications